catalyst-cloud/catalystcloud-docs/source/network/vpn.rst

 VPN Setup using a bash script
 =============================

-The Catalyst Cloud team have created a bash script that simplifies the procedure for creating a VPN.
+The Sky TV team have created a bash script that simplifies the procedure for creating a VPN.
 In the case of a region to region VPN, all you need to know is the router and subnet names for each region.
-When one peer is not a Catalyst Cloud router, you will need to know the peer router IP address and the remote peer CIDR range.
+When one peer is not a Sky TV router, you will need to know the peer router IP address and the remote peer CIDR range.

 This script will require no modification when setting up region to region VPNs.
-If you are using it to connect a Catalyst Cloud router to a non Catalyst Cloud router, you may need to change some configuration options.
+If you are using it to connect a Sky TV router to a non Sky TV router, you may need to change some configuration options.

 This script currently only supports single CIDR ranges.
 If you are wanting to